cypherpunk-academy/2064/en/079_2023_You little vixen.md

 This is where two of the world's most powerful secret services meet.
 What are we gonna do?"

-An official: "We could make two or three Wistleblowers disappear in the media. suicide, plane crash."
+An official: "We could make two or three whistleblowers disappear in the media. suicide, plane crash."

 Another: "More success stories: Found terrorists through our databases.